 rule:For simplicity,

-this code doesn’t handle nested @media
+this code doesn’t handle nested @media rules, because with

 just one type of media query there’s no point in nesting them.
 To handle

-queries the media
+nested @media queries the media variable would

 have to store a stack of conditions.